This documentation is for an unreleased version of Apache Paimon. We recommend you use the latest stable version.

 VALUES (1, 1, 1, 1, '1', 1, 1);

--- g_2 should not be updated
+-- g_2 is null, c should not be updated

 INSERT INTO AGG